 Up to two conductors with different cross-sections can be connected for the main and auxiliary circuits.

-In the case of size S00 and S0 devices, the main circuit can be connected by screw-type, spring-type and ring cable lug connection terminals.
-In the case of size S00 and S0 devices, the auxiliary circuit can be connected using either screw terminals or spring-loaded terminals.
+The auxiliary circuit can be connected using either screw terminals or spring-loaded terminals.
 Some device versions are also available with ring cable lug connection.